 Ninety years of experience, unparalleled expertise with an emphasis on elegance and strong family values – all backed by a name you can depend on: Lafont.
 Glasses made in France that have made Parisian chic accessible.

 Autumn 1923.
 Rue Vignon in Paris’s Madeleine district.
 Louis Lafont sets up a small boutique selling hearing aids and spectacles.
 For three generations, the great-grandfather’s art deco spirit has set the standard when it comes to designing eyewear.
 Philippe, Louis’ grandson along with his Parisian fashion designer wife Laurence transforms spectacles into a genuine fashion accessory.
 The couple produced many innovative products and collaborated with major fashion houses such as Hermès and Chanel.
-This Paris institution now operates four boutiques under its own name and exports to over forty countries.
+This Paris institution now operates five boutiques under its own name and exports to over forty countries.

 By the end of the 70’s, their elegant, innovative frames are attracting the attention of fashionistas in the rue Cambon.

 Lafont – Superb Parisian optical eyewear with over ninety years of experience.
 Unparalleled expertise with an emphasis on elegance and strong family values – all backed by a name you can depend on: Lafont.
 Glasses hand made in France, making Parisian chic accessible worldwide.

 P H I L I P P E

 Co-founder and CEO of the brand.
 Distinctive trait: Exclusively wears round and P3 shapes for over 35 years.
 Passion: Literature, cooking, and tending to his garden.

 T H O M A S